mchengye93/maintenance-app/README.md

 # Maintenance-app
-This web application allows user to keep record of maintenance progress, maintenance worker contacts and reports montly maintenance cost.
+This web application allows user to keep a record of maintenance progress, maintenance worker contacts and reports monthly maintenance cost.

 ## How to Get Started ##